-A Five Star claims adjuster helps you evaluate the roof damage and file a claim now, for FREE!
+Out team at Ask An Adjuster helps you evaluate the roof damage and file a claim now, for FREE!
 All you have to do is call our office or fill out our online form and we’ll send one of our expert public adjusters to your home at a convenient time to thoroughly check any damage and help you decide when it’s right to file an insurance claim for the damage to your roof.

 Frequently Asked Questions

-Q. How much does it cost to repair a leaky roof?
+How much does it cost to repair a leaky roof?

 Ans: Around $300 to $1100 is spent by most homeowners in order to repair a leaky roof.
 The cost depends on the level of the damage.

-Q. Is a leaking roof covered by insurance?
+Is a leaking roof covered by insurance?

 Ans: It totally depends on the causes of the leaks.
 If your roof was hit by any sudden natural disaster, most home insurance providers will cover the cost of the roof leak repair.

-Q. Will insurance cover a 20-year-old roof?
+Will insurance cover a 20-year-old roof?